KuyaGit/dataanalyticsfinals/README.md

 ## Introduction

 The job environment in the Philippines changed significantly between 2012 and 2019.
 In 2012, the annual employment rate was estimated at 93.0 percent, and the total number of employed people reached 37.6 million.
 It continuously increased over time, reaching a peak of 95.3% in 2016.
 However, there were minor variations in the following years, and the employment rate eventually settled at 94.8% in 2019.
 Contrary to this, the unemployment rate, which measures the proportion of the labor force that is actively looking for work but is unable to find it, was 7.0% in 2012.
 This rate subsequently fell, reaching a low of 4.7% in 2016.
-It did, however, stabilize at 5.3% in both 2018 and 2019, showing a rather steady but nevertheless tough unemployed condition.
+It did, however, stabilize at 5.3% in 2018 and 5.2% in 2019, showing a rather steady but nevertheless tough unemployed condition.
 Despite gains in employment rates, the job environment remained challenging.
 Informal and underemployment remained common, particularly in rural regions, making it difficult for people to find steady and respectable jobs.
 Youth unemployment has arisen as a major issue, with many young Filipinos finding it difficult to find acceptable career opportunities that fit their abilities and goals.

 The Philippine government adopted a number of efforts and programs to address these issues, including those that promoted job creation, improved skill development, and closed the gap between employment supply and demand.
 With these initiatives, it was hoped to promote equitable growth, enhance labor market results, and provide the workforce—especially young people—better possibilities.The Philippines had issues including underemployment and young unemployment from 2012 to 2019, despite gains in employment rates.
 The government's measures showed a dedication to tackling these problems and fostering inclusive labor market growth.
 The country's employment prospects will need to continue to improve as more opportunities are created, gaps are closed, and workers are given the training they need.